dealingwith/poole/_posts/2012-03-21-rate-of-change-part-2.markdown

 ### Attention

 The ability to focus on the task at hand is vitally important to industry and increasingly difficult to achieve in our ever-connected, distractions-at-our-fingertips world.
-My inspiration in this area is my [grandfather](http://www.youtube.com/watch?v=9D-4WKqjZR4).
+My inspiration in this area is my grandfather.

-<iframe width="560" height="315" src="http://www.youtube.com/embed/9D-4WKqjZR4?rel=0start=240" frameborder="0" allowfullscreen></iframe>

 I've thought often about how he was able to maintain focus the way he did.
 I've blamed the internet and other circumstances for my own focus issues.
-But in the end I think he really was [simply that enthralled and engaged with the things he worked on](http://www.youtube.com/watch?v=ol6VYp0naYA).
+But in the end I think he really was simply that enthralled and engaged with the things he worked on.

-<iframe width="560" height="315" src="http://www.youtube.com/embed/ol6VYp0naYA?rel=0" frameborder="0" allowfullscreen></iframe>

 It's interesting to observe how my focus changes as I context switch between the (still far too many) things I have chosen to do: cycling, music, coding, writing.
 Sunday I was in the studio and this week I find myself stopping to more intentionally listen to the music I normally play just to drown out my coworker's conversations.
 I find myself contemplating my next record, what songs need to be learned, which people need to be recruited.
 [I find myself blown away by new music]({{site.baseurl}}/2012/03/20/son-lux-live/) that--mysteriously--crosses my desk during this time.

 It seems that one of the ways to succeed despite all the distractions and context-switching required by modern, connected life is to be able to focus quickly, and on the right things.
-I feel like I've said this exact thing before, and while I couldn't find that post in the archives, I [have quoted and written a lot about attention in the past](http://danielsjourney.com/categories/attention/).
+I feel like I've said this exact thing before, and while I couldn't find that post in the archives, I have quoted and written a lot about attention in the past.

 But John Lilly recently [stated something close to what I'm thinking](http://john.jubjubs.net/2012/03/02/intentionality/):